AliFarghadan/RSVD-Delta-t/README.md

 R = U \Sigma V^*.
 $$

-In our weighted formulation, we compute the weighted resolvent operator $\tilde{R}$ as
+In our weighted formulation, we define the weighted resolvent operator $\tilde{R}$ as

 $$
 \tilde{R} = W_q^{1/2} C (\text{i}\omega I - A)^{-1} B W_f^{-1/2} = \tilde{U} \Sigma \tilde{V}^*,
 $$

-where the resolvent modes are
+where the resolvent modes are computed as

 $$
 U = W^{-1/2}_q \tilde{U},